The latest global trends in social impact measurement, management

 Like a business, nonprofits can also use Salesforce to streamline workflows, benefitting both internal and external stakeholders alike.
 Nonprofits effectively using Salesforce manage donation cycles, analyze fundraising campaigns, generate detailed reporting, and any number of other processes.

 While the options the Salesforce Nonprofit Success Pack (NPSP) provides are plenty, there is a vibrant pool of integration tools that can help nonprofits get even more out of Salesforce.
 And in doing so, they are better positioned to overcome common industry challenges and to deliver more effectively on their mission.This blog will explore five categories of integration tools available to Salesforce for Nonprofits and provide multiple examples for each, so that you can do more and do better with your nonprofit organization, without necessarily needing more resources to do so.

-An integration tool is something that can be connected to or within an existing application.
+You can start to improve your use of Salesforce with integration tools, which are something that can be connected to or within an existing application.
 For example, WiseStamp is a tool that can be connected to your Gmail account so that any email signature you create in WiseStamp appears when you compose an email from the associated Gmail account.

 When exploring integration options for your workflows it is generally a good idea to prioritize integration needs.
 This can be done by asking questions like:

 Putting the tools in such a context demonstrate their value to internal stakeholders, likely improving adoption rate.
 Prioritization strategies also increase the chance that your investment in the integration tool will yield the returns -- from employee efficiency and morale to actual revenue -- that make it worthwhile.

 In order to dive into how nonprofits can get the most out of Salesforce, let’s first take a look at two of the greatest challenges faced by nonprofits, as reported by a Guidestar survey.
 Then we’ll see how Salesforce and some integration tools can be leveraged to address those obstacles.